bondarenko-elena/Fdf/README.md

 # Fdf
-This project is about creating a simplified 3D graphic representation of arelief landscape with minilibx.
+This project is about creating a simplified 3D graphic representation of arelief landscape with minilibX library.

 Hooks for MacOS: </br>
 relief +/-               ---> Numpad 6 / Numpad 9 </br>